Connect to ftp

 Real-Life Examples

-Imagine you need to regularly fetch sales reports from a partner's SFTP server.
+Imagine you need to regularly download sales reports from a partner's SFTP server using a username and password.

 - Inputs: